shuangxiangkan/Test/README.md

        - `Arg`: represents a parameter,
        - `Obj`: represents a object,
        - `Ret`: represents a return value,
        - `Dummy`: represents a dummy node.
+Dummy nodes are used in the specification language to represent temporary values or intermediate states during the analysis of side-effects.
+They act as placeholders for values that are not directly related to function arguments or return values.

 ## Examples